yashbhutwala/service-area-google-maps/README.md

 # service-area-google-maps

-For a given [lat,long] location, calculate an service area around it.
+For a given [lat,long] location, calculate a service area around it.
 Any point on an x-minute contour should take a total of x minutes of travel to reach from the origin.
 Any point within an x-minute contour should be reachable in fewer than x minutes.

 ### Parameters